 These features and functions come with Slate™ Desktop Student.

-Support for two languages from among the 34 languages we support to translate between the two languages in either direction.
+Support for two languages from among the 34 possible languages.
+Your translation memories and Slate™ Desktop can create engines that translate between the two languages in either direction.

 Privacy & Confidentiality